tmuselet/BackToBasics/README.md

 To create a new template or update the current one, update the `.scss` files in `css/theme` folder and run :

-        grunt
+        gulp

-Grunt will generate the css files you can import in your `.html` files.
+Gulp will generate the css files you can import in your `.html` files.

 ## How to launch
 To launch the project, run :